Nevers: Climate

+Nevers has an oceanic climate (Köppen Cfb) in spite of being far inland.
+In spite of moderate averages, temperatures are highly variable depending on weather patterns, with a temperature amplitude of 64.8 C-change for its records since 1946.
+While summer nights frequently fall into the single digits, every month between April and October has reached 30 C during the afternoon at some point.

 Main sights

 Narrow winding streets lead from the quay through the town where there are numerous old houses dating from the 14th to the 17th century.

 Among the ecclesiastical buildings the most important is the Cathédrale of Saint Cyr-Sainte Julitte, dedicated to Saint Quiricus and Saint Julietta, which is a combination of two buildings, and possesses two apses.
 The apse and transept at the west end are the remains of a Romanesque church, while the nave and eastern apse are in the Gothic style and belong to the 14th century.
 There is no transept at the eastern end.
 The lateral portal on the south side belongs to the late 15th century; the massive and elaborately decorated tower which rises beside it dates to the early 16th century.

 The church of Saint Étienne is a specimen of the Romanesque style of Auvergne of which the disposition of the apse with its three radiating chapels is characteristic.
 It was consecrated at the close of the 9th century, and belonged to a priory affiliated to Cluny.

 The Ducal Palace (now occupied by the courts of justice and an important ceramic museum) was built in the 15th and 16th centuries and is one of the principal feudal edifices in central France.
 The façade is flanked at each end by a turret and a round tower.
 A middle tower containing the great staircase has its windows adorned by sculptures relating to the history of the House of La Marck by the members of which the greater part of the palace was built.

 Behind the palace lies an open space with a fine view over the Loire Valley.
 The Porte du Croux, a square tower, with corner turrets, dating from the end of the 14th century, is among the remnants of the old fortifications; it now contains a collection of sculptures and Roman antiquities.

-A triumphal arch from the 18th century, commemorating the victory of Fontenoy and the hôtel de ville, a 19th century building which contains the library, are of some interest.
+A triumphal arch from the 18th century, commemorating the victory of Fontenoy and the hôtel de ville, a 19th-century building which contains the library, are of some interest.
 The Loire is crossed by a modern stone bridge, and by an iron railway bridge.

 At the Chapel of Saint Bernadette at the mother house of the Sisters of Charity of Nevers, it is possible to view the incorrupt body of Saint Bernadette Soubirous, the famous seer of Our Lady of Lourdes apparitions, which are presented in a gold and crystal reliquary.